 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest gas (and a little oil) production data from all 8,220 horizontal wells in Pennsylvania since 2010, through December 2017.
+This interactive presentation contains the latest gas (and a little oil) production data, from all 8,706 horizontal wells in Pennsylvania that started producing since 2010, through December.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate Return” overview shows the relationship between gas production rates and cumulative gas production, averaged for all horizontal wells that came online in a certain year.

 The 1,188 horizontal wells that started production in 2014 have on average recovered most natural gas, at just over 4 Bcf.
 They also appear to be on a path to recover more than the wells from the following 2 years.
 But the wells that have started production since 2017 clearly have a better start, peaking at over 10,000 Mcf/d on average.

 In the 5th tab (‘Productivity over time’), you’ll find in more detail how well performance has changed over time.
 If you change the metric to measure the cumulative gas production in the first 3 months (instead of 24 months), you’ll note that, according to this metric, well productivity has more than tripled in the past 8 years.
 Newer wells recover on average 0.9 Bcf in the first 3 (calendar) months on production.
 For wells in Susquehanna County, this is even above 1.5 Bcf (use the ‘County’ selection to filter on this county).

 By the middle of next week, we will have a new post on the Permian.

 Production data is subject to revisions.
 For this presentation, I used data gathered from the following sources: